Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 You'll get:

-• detailed opinion on the state of health
+• detailed health report

 • treatment recommendations